 - try to improve your relationship or communicate better with your sexual partner

 - practice healthy responses to stress

 Such strategies might take a little research and trial and error to discover what works best for you.
 Be sure to talk to your doctor to address any potential causes of your ED.

-The risk for ED can increase with age because of naturally decreasing levels of testosterone.
+The risk for ED can increase with age because of naturally decreasing testosterone levels.
 Still, testosterone and age aren’t the sole factors in achieving an erection.

 Your doctor can determine the cause of ED with a blood test and physical and psychosocial exams.
 There may even be more than one underlying cause.